Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) have emerged as powerful models for anomaly detection in sensor networks, particularly when analyzing multivariate time series.
-In this work, we introduce BETA, a novel grey-box evasion attack targeting such GNN-based detectors, where the attacker is constrained to perturb sensor readings from a limited set of nodes, excluding the target sensor, with the goal of either suppressing a true anomaly or triggering a false alarm at the target node.
-BETA identifies the sensors most influential to the target node's classification and injects carefully crafted adversarial perturbations into their features, all while maintaining stealth and respecting the attacker's budget.
-Experiments on three real-world sensor network datasets show that BETA reduces the detection accuracy of state-of-the-art GNN-based detectors by 30.62 to 39.16\% on average, and significantly outperforms baseline attack strategies, while operating within realistic constraints.
+In this work, we introduce BETA, a novel indirect evasion attack targeting such GNN-based detectors, where the attacker is constrained to perturb sensor readings from a limited set of nodes, excluding the target sensor, with the goal of either suppressing a true anomaly or triggering a false alarm at the target node.
+BETA uses a graph explanatory model combined with a centrality-based pruning strategy to identify the most influential nodes, subsequently injecting carefully crafted adversarial perturbations into their features.
+Extensive experiments on three real-world sensor network datasets show that BETA consistently outperforms baseline attack strategies while operating under realistic constraints, reducing the F1-score of state-of-the-art GNN-based detectors by 36.07 to 50.45\% on average.

 \ccsdesc[300]{Security and privacy~Intrusion/anomaly detection and malware mitigation} \ccsdesc[500]{Networks~Sensor networks}

 \keywords{Graph Neural Networks, Adversarial Attack, Anomaly Detection, Multivariate Time Series}